nikolaiwarner/treat/readme.md

 # Treat

-a simple system to track habits and reward good behavior - built with Firebase and React
+a simple system to track habits and rewards for good behavior - built with Firebase and React

 ## Run local frontend server and backend functions
 yarn start